 The beautifully created art reinforces fashion and modern witches.
 Moreover, the clothing on the characters has Coleman Smith’s aesthetics and Lisa’s art combined.
 At first, you may find the cards lossy and stiff for the shuffle, but they are of good quality.

-While the author has tried to introduce a modern aspect to the traditional tarot deck, this set has some cards that lack in symbolism.
-A good example is the Wheel of Fortune that replaces arcane and mythical beasts with attractive young women.
+While the author has tried to introduce a modern aspect to the traditional tarot deck, this set has some cards that lack symbolism.
+A good example is the Wheel of Fortune, which replaces arcane and mythical beasts with attractive young women.
 That makes the cards feel less mystical and magical.

 - A vibrant and arty tarot deck

 Everything You Need to Know About Tarot Decks

 Are you looking to buy your first set of tarot cards?
 Here are some tips to help you choose the best tarot decks.